jasonhanks/k8v/README.md

 ### JSON output

 The JSON output will generate a valid JSON list containing each matching resources within the list.
-This output can then be used by various tools that understand the JSON format.
+This output can then be used by various tools that understand the JSON format (such as *jq* shown below).

     # example using jq utility to parse generated output